Aligned Zee-Grimus-Neufeld model for $(g-2)_\mu$: Results

 As discussed in Sec.\,\ref{sec:W.mass}, we take into account the electroweak precision observables through the oblique parameters $S,T$.
 Current global fit dictates that the pair $(S,T)$ should be confined within the ellipse \eqref{ST:pdg} at 95\% CL.
 This ellipse is depicted in Fig.\,\ref{fig:S-T} in gray.
 We generate points varying \eq{ M_H, M_{S_1}, M_{S_2} \in [100\,\unit{GeV},1\,\unit{TeV}]\,, \quad \gamma\in [10^{-4},0.1]\,, } with $m_h=125\,\unit{GeV}$ and $M_A=M_H+\delta$, $\delta=10^{-5}\,\unit{GeV}$.
 The points that satisfy the $(S,T)$ bound are shown in gray.
 Among them, the points in blue satisfy the $W$ mass deviation reported by CDF while the points in red satisfy the current global fit; both of them can be seen in \eqref{W.mass:dev}.
 We also show the benchmark points in \eqref{bm1} which satisfy each case.

 The most evident consequence of satisfying these precision electroweak bounds can be seen in Fig.\,\ref{fig:MS1.MH} where we only show the points that either satisfy the $W$ mass deviation reported by CDF (blue) or that satisfy the current global fit (yellow) corresponding respectively to the blue and red points in Fig.\,\ref{fig:S-T}.
 Primarily due to the constraint on $T$ the mass splitting between $H^0$ and $S_1^+$ cannot be so large.
 We also show the benchmark points in \eqref{bm1} with the same symbols as in Fig.\,\ref{fig:S-T}.
+A similar model that solves the $W$ mass anomaly with dark matter candidates can be seen in Ref.\,\cite{Dcruz:2022dao}.

 Let us now briefly discuss the collider constraints and signatures of our model.
 For small charged scalar masses, collider constraints apply.
 As the singly charged scalar has the same gauge quantum numbers as the right-handed slepton in supersymmetry, bound from direct searches of smuons and sleptons can be recast and yields\,\cite{crivellin:singly.charged}, \eq{ M_{S_i}\gtrsim 200\,\unit{GeV}\,. } This stronger than the limits on charged higgses in the 2HDM from LEP\,\cite{ALEPH:2013htx}.
 For the other bounds, we mainly focus on hadronic colliders, such as the LHC.
 In our setting, the coupling between quarks and the extra Higgs doublet $\mathcal{H}_2$ is generic, allowing us to suppress the production from pp collisions of the CP-odd neutral scalar $A_{0}$, as well as of the charged scalar $H^{+}$.
 Since we work on the alignment limit, the production of the heavy CP-even neutral $H$ is also suppressed.
 It should be noticed that the charged mass eigenstate $S_{i}^{+}$ contains a admixture of $H^{+}$ and $\varphi^{+}$.
 However, since $\varphi^{+}$ does not couple to quarks, the above reasoning still holds.
 The RHN does not couple to quarks either.
 In fact, being a singlet under $SU(2)$ it does not couple to any of the gauge bosons, except by tiny admixtures with the active neutrinos.
 In this scenario, the RHN can only be produced from decays of the charged scalars.